daniijal/Workshop-1/README.md

 ## Introduction

 In this workshop you will be introduced to Unity, a powerful cross-platform game engine which facilitates the construction of rich interactive scenes.
-You'll also familiarise yourself with the process we'll follow for subsequent workshops -- namely, cloning and opening a Unity project from GitHub.
+You will also familiarise yourself with the process that we'll follow for subsequent workshops -- namely, cloning and opening a Unity project from GitHub.

 The root directory of this repository is a Unity project that we've already created for you.
-After cloning the repository to your computer, you're going to open it in Unity.
+After cloning the repository to your computer, open it in Unity.
 This can be done easily with *Unity Hub*, which is an application that manages Unity installations and projects on your computer (it